Skip to content

 What do research and evaluations tell us?

-A senate inquiry into factors affecting the supply of health services and medical professionals in rural areas has identified a complex interplay between environmental, personal and work-related factors (Senate Community Affairs Committee Secretariat 2012).
+A Senate inquiry into factors affecting the supply of health services and medical professionals in rural areas has identified a complex interplay between environmental, personal and work-related factors (Senate Community Affairs Committee Secretariat 2012).
 These include access to professional development and career progression, remuneration, heavy workloads, on-call hours, loss of anonymity, social barriers and professional isolation, opportunities for spouses and children, and access to appropriate, affordable and secure accommodation.

 A growing trend towards medical specialisation was identified as reducing generalist training pathways and affecting the supply of GPs in rural and regional areas—the area of medical practice most required in these areas (Senate Community Affairs Committee Secretariat 2012).
 Conversely, rural lifestyle, diverse caseloads, autonomy and community connectedness have been cited as motivation incentives for allied health professionals to work in remote and rural areas (Campbell et al. 2012).